Reviewed by: Hellion

 Michael’s first human victim is the school bully.
 While mom meets with the school principal and Dr. Loomis, Michael’s future psychiatrist, to discuss Michael’s descent into violence, Michael covers his face with a clown mask and takes a hockey stick to the boy who stole his lunch money.
 Michael then returns home to butcher his stepfather, sister, his sister’s boyfriend but spares baby Laurie, the only family member to receive any affection from Michael.
 When mom finally comes home from work, she finds the police removing the bodies and then breaks down.

 There was one thing that Zombie kept in his version of Halloween, which could have kept me from watching the film altogether had it been left out and that was John Carpenter’s infamous chilling title track, now synonymous with the ‘homicidal maniac on the loose’.
 The track is updated of course but it’s the same sound.
-All in all though, I was disappointed to see no extra effort by such the iconic rock musician.
-Not only did Zombie not provide us with an original song, he picked the most cliche classic 70s rock music for the soundtrack.
+All in all, though, I was disappointed to see no extra effort by such an iconic rock musician.
+Not only did Zombie not provide us with an original song, but he also picked the most cliche classic 70s rock music for the soundtrack.

 Halloween has a running time of 120 minutes and earned its R rating with lots of blood, violence, nudity, and foul language.
 However, if you have never seen Halloween, please, do yourself a favor and go rent the original 1978 version directed by John Carpenter starring Jamie Lee Curtis first!
 You’ll come to understand why they call Michael Meyers the Boogeyman and how he ended up becoming the legendary horror icon he is today.
 Sadly, you won’t feel the same way watching the Zombie version.
 I give it a very generous two pitchforks.